-Charge: Permitting unlawful sexual intercourse with a young person on premises.
+Charge: Permitting penetrative sexual abuse of a child [or young person] on premises.

 125A.
-Maintaining sexual relationship with young person
+Persistent sexual abuse of child or young person

 - In this section, unlawful sexual act means an act that constitutes an offence under section 124, 125B, 126, 127, 133 or 185 whether committed before, on or after the commencement of this section. - (2) A person who maintains a sexual relationship with a young person who is under the age of 17 years, and to whom he or she is not married, is guilty of a crime.